LeRoy Taylor

-LeRoy R. Taylor (August 11, 1902 - March 7, 1968), nicknamed "Ben", was an American Negro league outfielder in the 1920s and 1930s.
+LeRoy R. Taylor (August 11, 1902 - March 7, 1968), nicknamed "Ben", was an American Negro league baseball outfielder in the 1920s and 1930s.

 A native of Marshall, Texas, Taylor attended Wiley College.
 He made his Negro leagues debut in 1925 with the Chicago American Giants and Birmingham Black Barons.
 Taylor spent several seasons with the Kansas City Monarchs, and represented Kansas City in the 1936 East–West All-Star Game.
 He died in Los Angeles, California in 1968 at age 65.